Tag Archives: Toronto

 Claude Cormier, ASLA, designed bridges, which double as romantic viewing platforms, over the entrances to a pair of underground parking decks.
 Photo by Jean-François Savaria.

 When Claude Cormier, ASLA, and I pull up to Dorchester Square in Montreal, a man is leaning against the grand fountain, with its three Victorian bowls, all painted a very Victorian shade of green, smoking a cigarette.
 When we get out of the car, I realize it’s not a cigarette, but a joint.
-Continue reading Hell of Fun
+Continue reading Claude Cormier: Hell of Fun